e1ha/Pomodoro-Webapp/admin/meetings/standup-meetings/week8/thursday.md

 ## <span style="color: red;">Farheen A.</span>

 ### What did you work on yesterday?
--submitted and pushed status video
+- submitted and pushed status video

 ### What are your blockers?
--none
+- none

 ### What will you work on today?
--dont plan on working on anything today except the lab with elaine
+- dont plan on working on anything today except the lab with elaine

 ### How close are we to hitting our sprint goals?
--done
+- done

 ## <span style="color: red;">Uposhanto B.</span>